Schaudge/petsc/paper.md

   3. A *field* assigning sets of scalar unknowns to each point in the topological space (here, a constant number of unknown "DOFs" for each point in a given *stratum*, defined as cells of a given dimension)
   4. A special field for coordinates of each point

+DMStag is included with and requires PETSc.
+As of PETSc 3.17, the vast majority of the source code to implement DMStag can be found in `src/dm/impls/stag/`, `include/petscdmstag.h` and `include/petsc/private/dmstagimpl.h`.
 For more information, please consult the [PETSc manual chapter on DMStag](https://petsc.org/main/docs/manual/dmstag/) and the [DMStag manual pages](https://petsc.org/main/docs/manualpages/DMSTAG).

 # Statement of need